TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

    :param x: a number or a pair/vector of numbers or a turtle instance
    :param y: a number if *x* is a number, else ``None``

-   Return the angle between the line from turtle position to position specified by (x,y), the vector or the other turtle.
+   Return the angle between the line kutoka turtle position to position specified by (x,y), the vector or the other turtle.
 This depends on the turtle's start orientation which depends on the mode - "standard"/"world" or "logo").